 If the nausea is temporary and unaccompanied by any other symptoms, you are likely dehydrated and will be fine once you rehydrate.
 However, if you’re experiencing other concerning symptoms, you should contact a healthcare provider to determine the cause of your nausea.

 Nausea, vomiting, and dehydration are interrelated and often occur at the same time due to a variety of conditions.
+Here’s what you need to watch for:

-Morning sickness associated with pregnancy is another possible cause of throwing up water.
+- Morning sickness associated with pregnancy

-Start by determining the root cause of your nausea and vomiting.
+Are you trying to stop vomiting after drinking water?
+To address that, we have to start by determining the root cause of your nausea and vomiting.

 In most instances, there are a few simple things you can do to prevent losing more water.